 The last step, and possibly the most difficult, is to stick to your budget and resist the temptation of unnecessary spending.

 After you’ve crafted your budget, stick to it each month, then evaluate how you’re doing.
 Are you staying within your budget?
 Are there problem areas you need to address with some of your expenses?
-You can find more money saving tips here to keep your expenses under control.

 After you’ve created your budget, you’ll start to experience the benefits.